 7. DON'T STRESS

 Too many times we get caught up in the perfection of the meal and stress about our home being clean etc. Remember, Thanksgiving is about family, being together, and being thankful for what we have.
 So sit back, pop open a bottle of bubbly, and enjoy the holiday season.

 Sometimes, my turkey dinner comes to me.
 Although, our yard is fenced dozens of wild turkeys fly in to eat our grapes and spilled bird food.
 Some are so brave they don't flee when we let our dogs out.

-In case you’re deciding not to make the same side dishes as before and want to try something new, I would highly suggest roasted butternut squash with pecans and blue cheese or crispy roasted sweet potatoes.
-Both recipes are super easy to make and fail-free.
+In case you're deciding not to make the same side dishes as before and want to try something new, I would highly suggest butternut squash barley risotto or crispy roasted sweet potatoes.
+Both recipes are fail-free and perfect with turkey roast.
 To use up leftover turkey my two go-to recipes are turkey tacos and kickasserole.